apache/doris/docs/documentation/en/administrator-guide/load-data/broker-load-manual_EN.md

 + URL

 	The error data sample of the import task can be obtained by accessing the URL address.
 When there is no error data in this import, the URL field is N/A.

++ JobDetails

+    Display some details of the running status of the job.
+Including file number, total file size(Bytes), num of sub tasks, scanned rows, related backend ids and unfinished backend ids.

+    ```
+    {"Unfinished backends":{"9c3441027ff948a0-8287923329a2b6a7":[10002]},"ScannedRows":2390016,"TaskNumber":1,"All backends":{"9c3441027ff948a0-8287923329a2b6a7":[10002]},"FileNumber":1,"FileSize":1073741824}
+    ```

+    This info will be updated every 5 seconds. the ScannedRows only for displaying the job progress, not indicate the real numbers.

 ### Cancel load